OptimalBits/node_acl/README.md

-    numPathComponents {Number} number of components in the url to be considered part of the resource name. userId            {String|Number|Function} the user id for the acl system (defaults to req.session.userId) permissions       {String|Array} the permission(s) to check for (defaults to req.method.toLowerCase())
+    numPathComponents {Number} number of components in the url to be considered part of the resource name. userId            {String|Number|Function} the user id for the acl system (defaults to req.session.userId) permissions       {String|Array} the permission(s) to check for (defaults to req.method.toLowerCase()) isKoa             {Boolean} is used in KOA
+    koaErrorHandler   {Function} error handler when is used in KOA, arguments: (err, ctx, next)
 ```

 ---------------------------------------